Recession pop: Characteristics

 Recession pop is characterized by its upbeat, infectious melodies as well as a party-laden, anthemic danceable sound.
 Features such as the use of the "millennial whoop", a vocal pattern that became popular in 2010s pop music, are also prominent.
 The genre frequently mixes elements of electronic dance music with synth-pop and electropop's heavy reliance on shimmering synthesizers, danceable beats, and lush production reminiscent of 1980s pop aesthetics.
 The genre is also primarily led by female artists and celebrates empowerment, optimism, and resilience.

-Artists such as Sam Smith and Chappell Roan explored queer identity, with writers illustrating the parallels between queer pop and recession pop stating that "recession pop tended to be adopted by queer communities in hindsight."
+Artists such as Sam Smith explored queer identity, with writers illustrating the parallels between queer pop and recession pop stating that "recession pop tended to be adopted by queer communities in hindsight."
 Other central themes of the genre include consumerism, drinking, sexuality, materialism, escapism, partying, and hedonism.

 Additionally, the music often reflects the economic and emotional instability of its time, with introspective, socially conscious, or melancholic lyrics as seen in the music of Adele and Lana Del Rey, reflecting the tension capturing the cultural zeitgeist of financial crises and social uncertainty, while maintaining a polished, accessible sound that appeals to mainstream audiences.

 Notable examples of recession pop songs include "I Gotta Feeling" (2009) by the Black Eyed Peas and "Teenage Dream" (2010) by Katy Perry.
 The rise of recession pop is argued to be the response of the musical industry to the decreased state of general consumer spending wrought by the Great Recession.
 Record labels translated parallelly to cable networks in this era, with music channels such as MTV branding this new sound directly to consumers inflicted by economic hardship.
 This hence gave rise to a new generation of performers typified with high energy compositions and showmanship.
 Through this phenomenon, prominent artists during this era grew to stardom through chart-topping anthems considered as major contributors to recession pop such as Lady Gaga, Kesha, and Katy Perry.